Suzuki Vitara - ABC Leasing

 By Jonathan Crouch

-This Suzuki Vitara may be one of the older designs in the compact SUV segment but it can offer some of the most modern engines, with mild hybrid electrification featuring in a redesigned K14D'-series version of the company's 1.4-litre Boosterjet petrol engine.
-And a 1.5-litre Full Hybrid petrol unit available too.
+This Suzuki Vitara may be one of the older designs in the compact SUV segment but Suzuki has constantly tried to improve it, most recently with the update we look at here.
+There's a fully electrified engine range, with the choice of either mild hybrid or Full Hybrid petrol powertrains.
 Unusually in this class, there's still the option of a proper lockable 4WD system if you want it.
 Time to take a second look at this car.

 Pictures (High res disabled)